RetroDECK/ES-DE/THEMES-DEV.md

 * `letterCase` - type: STRING
     - Sets the letter case for all entries.
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
-    - Default is `none` (original letter case is retained)
+    - Default is `none` (original letter case is retained).
-* `letterCaseCollections` - type: STRING
+* `letterCaseAutoCollections` - type: STRING
-    - For technical reasons both automatic collections and custom collections have their names spelled in lowercase characters.
-This property which can only be used in the `system` view will make it possible to change the letter case for all such collections.
-This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all collections.
+    - Sets the letter case specifically for automatic collection entries (_all games_, _favorites_ and _last played_) which have their names spelled in lowercase by default.
+This property can only be used in the `system` view and it will take precedence over `letterCase` if that has also been defined.
-    - Valid values are `uppercase`, `lowercase` or `capitalize`
+    - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
+    - Default is the same value as `letterCase`
-* `letterCaseGroupedCollections` - type: STRING
+* `letterCaseCustomCollections` - type: STRING
-    - For technical reasons custom collections have their names spelled in lowercase characters.
-This property which can only be used in the `gamelist` view will make it possible to change the letter case for all such grouped collections.
-This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all grouped collections.
+    - Sets the letter case specifically for custom collections entries.
+Be cautious about using this property as it will override whatever lettercase the user has defined for their custom collection names.
+This property takes precedence over `letterCase` if that has also been defined.
-    - Valid values are `uppercase`, `lowercase` or `capitalize`
+    - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
+    - Default is the same value as `letterCase`
 * `lineSpacing` - type: FLOAT
     - Controls the space between lines (as a multiple of the font height).
 Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
 This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
     - Minimum value is `0.5` and maximum value is `3`